sAbdelhaleem/MultizoneVAV/README.md

 # MultizoneVAV
 Propagation of measurement and actuator uncertainty in a heating, ventilating, and air conditioning (HVAC) multiple zone variable air volume (VAV) system.
-The testbed was developed using component models from the Modelica Buildings Library (MBL), which is an open-source library that contains component models that can be modified if necessary and then used to produce system models for dynamic simulation [1].
+The testbed was developed using component models from the Modelica Buildings Library (MBL), which is an open-source library that contains component models that can be modified if necessary and then used to produce system models for dynamic simulation [[1]](#1).

 The testbed may be used to simulate the influence of the uncertainty inherent in the HVAC control components (e.g. sensors and actuators) on the system outputs of thermal comfort, indoor air quality (IAQ), and site electricity use.
 Thermal comfort was represented by the predicted percentage of dissatisfaction (PPD), which is derived from zone air temperature and relative humidity combined with assumptions about occupant’s clothing and activity level; and IAQ was represented by carbon dioxide (CO2) concentration.
-The multiple zone VAV system model was programmed with ASHRAE Guideline 36 (G36) – High-Performance Sequences of Operation for HVAC Systems, which describes standardized sequences of operation for common HVAC systems [2].
+The multiple zone VAV system model was programmed with ASHRAE Guideline 36 (G36) – High-Performance Sequences of Operation for HVAC Systems, which describes standardized sequences of operation for common HVAC systems [[2]](#2).

 A two-zone model was developed and then coupled to a software implementation of a sequence of operation applicable to the building.
 The building thermal model was developed using technical specifications collected from a real-world typical medium office building located in State College, PA.
 The numbering of the zones in the real-world application (i.e., zone 406 and zone 222) was used to refer to the thermal zones in this testbed.

-The models were built based on the structure of the OpenBuildingControl (OBC) example application for the G36 in a multiple zone VAV system [3].
+The models were built based on the structure of the OpenBuildingControl (OBC) example application for the G36 in a multiple zone VAV system [[3]](#3).
 The OBC project is intended to develop tools and processes for the performance evaluation, specification, deployment and verification of building control sequences.
 The models for the OBC example is maintained in the open-source MBL.
 We introduced adjustments and new models customized to performing model-based uncertainty quantification.
-For example, we introduced new stochastic models using the open-source Modelica noise sub-library [4] that is maintained in the Modelica Standard Library (MSL) [5].
-For the detailed description of the MBL component models, before being adjusted for this testbed, the reader is referred to the model documentation in [6].
+For example, we introduced new stochastic models using the open-source Modelica noise sub-library [[4]](#4) that is maintained in the Modelica Standard Library (MSL) [[5]](#5).
+For the detailed description of the MBL component models, before being adjusted for this testbed, the reader is referred to the model documentation in [[6]](#6).

-The testbed was used to evaluate issues related to system design and control component selection, and performance sensitivity to various control-related parameters in [7-9].
+The testbed was used to evaluate issues related to system design and control component selection, and performance sensitivity to various control-related parameters in [[7-9]][[1]](#7).

 # MultizoneVAV dependencies
 Modelica Standard Library 3.2.2

 Modelica Buildings Library 5.0.1

-# Compiling JModelica from sources on Ubuntu
+# Compiling JModelica from sources on Ubuntu and installing MultizoneVAV
 The testbed was developed using JModelica version 2.1 textual simulation environment compiled on an Ubuntu 16.04.4 LTS distribution.
 The original installation procedure is provided in *JModelica User Manual 2.1*, however, since the time this testbed was developed JModelica.org discontinued providing direct access to the user manual.
 The reader may refer to the installation procedure in *JModelica User Manual 2.2* at the following [link](https://jmodelica.org/downloads/UsersGuide.pdf).
 It is worth pointing out that, the installation of JModelica is sensitive to the dependencies versions, i.e., the specific package version for the dependencies may be different between JModelica 2.1 and 2.2.
 This section describes a customized procedure for compiling JModelica from sources on Ubuntu.
 The customized step-by-step procedure is assigned to one master numbering sequence (represented as **bold numbering**).

 **1.** Download *ubuntu-16.04.4-desktop-amd64.iso* from the old Ubuntu releases webpage at the following [link](http://old-releases.ubuntu.com/releases/xenial/).